Because ranking the lands of Magic Kingdom by its snacks wasn’t torturous enough for us, we’ve decided to do the impossible yet AGAIN!

 We’ve made it!
 We’re finally to our BIG WINNER for land with the best snacks at Animal Kingdom!

 And can you believe it?!
-Our journey around the world (and parts unknown like that Pandora place! 😉 ) has brought us right back to the place where we began — Discovery Island!
-Even though Discovery Island is smack dab in the middle of Animal Kingdom’s action, it has some of the best eats at the parks — and you don’t even have to walk very far from the entrance to get your hands on them!
+Our journey around the world (and parts unknown like that Pandora place! 😉) has brought us right back to the place where we began — Discovery Island!
+Even though Discovery Island is smack dab in the middle of Animal Kingdom’s action, it has some of the best eats at the park — and you don’t even have to walk very far from the entrance to get your hands on them!

 Flame Tree Barbecue

-Okay, we admit it…Discovery Island pretty much took the prize because of these French Fries with Pulled Pork and Cheese at Flame Tree Barbecue.
-We’re not sayin’ the fix was in, but seriously, how could we resist THIS MUCH gorgeous cheese sauce???
+Okay, we admit it…Discovery Island pretty much took the prize because of this Baked Macaroni and Cheese With Pulled Pork at Flame Tree Barbecue.
+We’re not sayin’ the fix was in, but seriously, how could we resist THIS MUCH gorgeous cheese???

-Flame Tree also knows its way around some Mac and Cheese PLUS Onion Rings and if you’re looking for something a little more basic, you can go with their regular french fries or cornbread!
+Flame Tree also knows its way around some Onion Rings, and if you’re looking for something a little more basic, you can go with their regular french fries or cornbread!
 Or…ya know…barbecue.

-Yep, they have this one in Africa at the Kusafiri Bakery as well (that’s where it ORIGINATED!), but you can get it at Starbs, too.
+Yep, they have a similar treat in Africa at the Kusafiri Bakery as well (that’s where it ORIGINATED!), but you can get it at Starbs, too.

 Somehow, there’s still a little room left over for other pastries and sweets in the bakery cases, but nothing beats that giant cinnamon roll the size of your face!